About Us

 Graduation Requirements

 Acceptable performance in all courses must be achieved in order to complete the program.
 A student must complete the entire program to be eligible to sit for any certification examination.
 This includes satisfactory academic and laboratory performance along with satisfactory completion of clinical rotations.
 Criteria for acceptable performance are determined by the student’s performance throughout the entire program.
-The criteria are outlined in the Student Academic and Laboratory Performance Standards section of the student handbook.

-How long is the Phlebotomy program?
+How long is the Phlebotomy Program?

-The Cleveland Clinic Phlebotomy program lasts approximately 12 weeks and includes days off for all major holidays.
+The Cleveland Clinic Phlebotomy program lasts approximately 14 weeks and includes days off for all major holidays.

 Are students expected to report on a daily basis?